unyt-org/docker-host/README.md

 use ContainerManager from @+YOUR_DOCKER_HOST;

 ref container = ContainerManager.createUIXAppContainer(
-	"git@github.com:benStre/xam.git", // git origin for the UIX app "main", // branch name
+	"secret", // Optional access token if configured so "git@github.com:benStre/xam.git", // git origin for the UIX app "main", // branch name
 	@+my_app_deployment, // endpoint for the deployment stage